dodgymike/hackrf-wiki/libHackRF-API.md

 ###HackRF Exit
 Cleanly shutdown libHackRF and the underlying USB context.
-This does not stop in progress transfers or close the HackRF hardware. ```hackrf_close()``` should be called before this to clceanly close the connection to the hardware.
+This does not stop in progress transfers or close the HackRF hardware. ```hackrf_close()``` should be called before this to cleanly close the connection to the hardware.

 **Syntax:** `int hackrf_exit()`